 WID invites applications from individuals or teams of two to four UW-Madison undergraduate students for Frontier Fellowships.
 Frontier Fellows spend a year as part of the WID community, working towards a specific goal, whether a research project, event or artistic product.
-We’re looking for all types of ideas, however preliminary you may think they are, that align with WID’s mission: to use transdisciplinarity to enhance knowledge generation and fuel discoveries that can ultimately impact the lives of people.
+We’re looking for all types of ideas, however preliminary you may think they are, that align with WID’s mission: to use transdisciplinarity to enhance knowledge generation and fuel discoveries that can ultimately impact people’s lives.

 Fellows receive a stipend of $500 for individual fellows or $250 for each member of a team.
-They will also be paired with a WID mentor and will have access to diverse WID events, including complimentary lunches in the Friday Lunch in the Link series.
+They will also be paired with a WID mentor and will have access to diverse WID events, including some complimentary community lunches.
 Furthermore, Frontier Fellows will be able to compete for an internal grant to support their proposed project.
 Depending on the project, independent study credits might also be available.

 Download and share the Frontier Fellows application poster.

 Application deadlines for Frontier Fellows are April 6 at midnight (for a June 1 start) and Nov.
 1 (for a Jan.
 1 start).

 News from Frontier Fellows